 Yarimar Bonilla is Associate Professor of Anthropology and Caribbean Studies at Rutgers University where she also serves on the advisory board for the Rutgers Advanced Institute of Critical Caribbean Studies.
 After completing her undergraduate degree in Social Sciences at the University of Puerto Rico, Yarimar received an MA in Latin American Studies at the University of New Mexico, and a Phd in Cultural Anthropology from the University of Chicago.

 Blurring the lines between political and historical anthropology, she teaches and writes about questions of sovereignty, citizenship, and race across the Americas.
-She has tracked these issues across a broad range of sites and practices including: anti-colonial labor activism in the French Caribbean, the role of digital protest in the Black Lives Matter movement, the politics of the Trump presidency, and her current research on the political impact of environmental disasters.
+She has tracked these issues across a broad range of sites and practices including: anti-colonial labor activism in the French Caribbean, the role of digital protest in the Black Lives Matter movement, the politics of the Trump presidency, and her current research on the political and social impact of environmental disasters.

 Bonilla’s first book, Non-Sovereign Futures: French Caribbean Politics in the Wake of Disenchantment, examines how contemporary activists in the French Caribbean island of Guadeloupe imagine and contest the limits of postcolonial sovereignty.
 Challenging contemporary notions of freedom, sovereignty, nationalism, and revolution, Non-Sovereign Futures recasts Guadeloupe, and the Caribbean as a whole, not as a problematically non-sovereign site, but as a place that can unsettle how we think of sovereignty itself.